Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Numerical experiments

-The box plots of Fig. \ref{fig:testErrorGaussianSparsePrior} assess the quality of the variational approximation of the posterior obtained by each method, by evaluating how regression vectors sampled from the approximations are able to reconstruct the test data.
-We see that the PRMM and RMM algorithms yields reconstruction errors that are less spread and at a lower level than the ones coming from the VRB algorithm.
-This is in accordance with the plots of Fig. \ref{fig:RényiBoundevolutionSparseGaussianPrior}.
-This shows the higher performance coming from using a more adapted geometry.
-Note that errors are more spread for the PRMM algorithm than for the RMM algorithm.
-This may be due to the proximal step, which creates bigger eigenvalues for the covariance matrix (see Appendix \ref{section:appendixProxComputations} for details).
+The box plots of Fig.~\ref{fig:TestMAESparseGaussianPrior} assess the quality of the variational approximation of the posterior obtained by each method, by evaluating how regression vectors sampled from the approximations are able to reconstruct the test data.
+We see that the PRMM and RMM algorithms yield reconstruction errors that are less spread and at a lower level than the ones coming from the VRB algorithm.
+Note also that the VRB algorithm also produces badly-performing outlier values.
+This shows the higher approximation performance and robustness coming from using a more adapted geometry, as in our proposed method.
+Errors are more spread for the PRMM algorithm than for the RMM algorithm.
+This may be due to the sparsity-inducing proximal step, which creates larger eigenvalues for the covariance matrix (see Appendix \ref{section:appendixProxComputations} for details).

-In this section, we observed that the RMM and PRMM are able to obtain better performance than the VRB algorithm in terms of Rényi bound and reconstruction errors, while recovering all the correct zeros of the regression vector using a regularizer.
-This shows the interest of using the geometry induced by the KL divergence and additional regularizer terms.